nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	}
 	```

-	To get the forecast, all the provider has to do is replace the word `weather` with `forecast` in the API URL, otherwise the code is exactly the same.
+	To get the forecast, all the provider has to do is replace `weather` with `forecast` in the API URL, otherwise the code is exactly the same.

 2. Next, open the project's `src\pages\home\home.html` file.
 Remove the current `<ion-list>` implementation: